 Prepares students to apply the standards and thematic strand of social studies as defined by the National Council for the Social Studies.
 Emphasis is on creating effective citizens using developmentally appropriate practices, as outlined by the Pennsylvania Learning Standards, which include the four disciplines (civics and government, economics, geography, and history) used to define social studies in Pennsylvania.
-Prerequisite: EDUC 110 or 111 with a grade of C or higher.
+Prerequisite: EDUC 110 or 111 with a grade of C or higher and PSYC 212 or EDUC 185 with a grade of C or higher.

-EDUC 261 - Integrating Curriculum in Early 3:3:0 Childhood Classrooms
+EDUC 261 - Integrating Curriculum in Early Childhood Classrooms

-Studies how children acquire and process information using Brain-based learning research.
 Students apply the knowledge of Developmentally Appropriate Practice, the PA Early Learning Standards, the PDE Standard Aligned System, and the National Association for the Education of Young Children (NAEYC) guidelines to develop strategies that engage children in the learning process.
-Students plan a classroom environment that supports development and learning for children Pre K- grade 4 and use an integrated approach to lesson planning by incorporating learning experiences from all content areas throughout the curriculum.
+Students plan a classroom environment that supports development and learning for children Pre-K- grade 4 and use an integrated approach to lesson planning by incorporating learning experiences from all content areas throughout the curriculum.
 Creating lesson plans that contain developmentally appropriate learning opportunities and support and conform to model SAS planning (including big ideas, essential questions, and developing learning outcomes that support standards, etc.) is an integral part of the course.
 Ten (10) hours of observation are required.
 Prerequisite: ENGL 101; EDUC 110 or 111; PSYC 212 or EDUC 185; At least two of the following: EDUC 140, 220, 260 or 270 with grades of C or higher.

-EDUC 265 - Integrating Technology and STEM in 3:3:0 PK-4th Grades engage students and create positive environments for learning.
+EDUC 265 - Integrating Technology and STEM in PK-4th Grades

+Explores how technology can be used as a tool in the classroom to facilitate student learning including the legal, ethical, and social implications.
+This course also examines the many ways technology can be used to engage students and create positive environments for learning.
 The Pennsylvania Early Learning Standards, International Society for Technology in Education (ISTE) Standards, and the 21st Century Learning Skills are also incorporated.
 Prerequisite: EDUC 110 or 111 with a grade of C or higher.